privacytrustlab/ml_privacy_meter/README.md

         ├── model_<model_id>.pkl: the trained models
         └── memberships.npy: the membership labels of the training data for each model ├── report/
-        ├── exp/: contains attack results and (log) ROC cureves for each target model
+        ├── exp/: contains attack results and (log) ROC curves for each target model
         ├── log_time_analysis.log: log with timing information for each run ├── attack_result_average.csv: the aggregate attack results of the run └── ROC_(log_)average.png: the aggregate (log) ROC of the run